Snacks

 A Canadian Food History

-Snacks is a history of Canadian snack foods, the independent producers and workers who make them, and the consumers who can’t put them down.
+Snacks is a history of Canadian snack foods, of the independent producers and workers who make them, and of the consumers who can’t put them down.

-Janis Thiessen profiles several iconic Canadian snack food companies, including Old Dutch Potato Chips, Hawkins Cheezies, and chocolatier Ganong.
-These companies have developed in distinctive ways, reflecting the unique stories of their founders and their intense connection to specific places.
+Janis Thiessen profiles several iconic Canadian snack food companies, including Old Dutch Potato Chips, Hawkins Cheezies, and chocolate maker Ganong.
+These companies have developed in distinctive ways, reflecting the unique stories of their founders and their intense connection to specific locations.

 Clearly written, extensively illustrated, and lavish with detail about some of Canadians’ favorite snacks, this is a lively and entertaining look at food and labour history.